Learning Audio-Visual embedding for Person Verification in the Wild: Result Analysis

 \section{Result Analysis}

-From table \ref{tab:1}, we conclude that the tanh activation for unimodality will not bring obvious changes to speech while using activation in the face alone can be a relief for the generalization pressure of attentive statistic pooling.
-The reason for the phenomenon comes from the fact that faces have fewer frames and fewer variations.
-And the later experiments show that the activation operation on a single modality brings better performance on audio-visual jointly.
-In terms of vision alone, compared with the results of works \cite{Mult_ref_4,Mult_ref_7}, our proposed method uses less image information (grey image instead of RGB), less data preparation (no face detection and face alignment), shallower extractor (IResNet18 instead of ResNet34\cite{Mult_ref_4} or SE-ResNet50\cite{Mult_ref_7}).
-This method enable us to gain a competitive improvement(of 37\% compared to others by adopting higher sampling rate.
+From table \ref{tab:1}, we observe that the weight-enhanced method for unimodality will not bring obvious changes to speech while using activation in the face alone can be a relief for the generalization pressure of attentive statistic pooling.
+And the later experiments show that the activation operation on a single modality brings better performance on the joint audio-visual model.
+In terms of vision alone, compared with the results of works \cite{Mult_ref_4,Mult_ref_7}, our proposed method uses less image information (grey image instead of RGB), less data preparation (without face detection and face alignment), a shallower extractor (IResNet18 instead of ResNet34\cite{Mult_ref_4} or SE-ResNet50\cite{Mult_ref_7}).
+This method enables us to gain a competitive reduction of EER to 63.7\% of the previous baseline of vision by adopting a higher sampling rate.

 The cycle-consistency loss will finally converge to around 0.03-0.05.
 As the loss converges and each encoder is analyzed separately, the transformation from vision to audio is easier to converge than the transformation from audio to vision.
-This shows that the ``complementary rule" is mainly reflected in ``vision supervision audio".
+This shows that the ``complementary rule" is mainly reflected in ``vision-supervised audio".
 From the results in Table \ref{tab:1}, the use of cycle loss indeed enhances the weight of important time frames.
-Compared to audio-visual person verification, we have a huge improvement of 30\% to 50\% compared to the original SOTA, which provides a new baseline in audio-visual person verification.
+Compared to audio-visual person verification, the fusion network alone can greatly reduce the EER down to 30.7\% of the previous baseline.
+The simple score ensemble of multiple systems is still valid for this experiment.
+The best results are achieved after a simple score ensemble.

 Attention map Fig.\ref{fig:heatmap} of the output of the two different layers is generated to verify the ``complementary rule".
 We can intuitively see that the time frame weight is adjusted adaptively and the two modalities are roughly complementary.
-The most accurate time frame for face verification is often accompanied by rare facial muscle movements; the most accurate time frame for speaker verification is often accompanied by a wide range of facial muscle movements.
+The most accurate time frame for face verification is often accompanied by rare facial muscle movements; while the most accurate time frame for speaker verification is often accompanied by a wide range of facial muscle movements.